 The School has three main groups of beneficiaries:

-3) Marginalized Communities, which comprises poor households in urban, informal settings.
+- Marginalized Communities, which include poor households in urban, informal settings.
 These households lack basic livelihood securities and are often headed by a single parent.

 The school offers access to primary education as well as to a multiplicity of vocational programs for high-school aged children.
 The latter include, but are not limited to, motor vehicle & electrical installation trainings as well as hairdressing & fashion trainings.